sitmo/challenge/README.md

 Q: Is q-variance related to the price-change distribution over a period?

 A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).
 [Figure 4](Figure_4.png) compares the q-distribution with the average distribution over the S&P 500 stocks, where the distribution of each stock has been normalized by its standard deviation for comparability.
+The time-invariance is illustrated in [Figure 5](Figure_5.png) for different periods T.

 Q: What is the point in using a classical model if the quantum model is an almost perfect match to the data?